3 killed, 27 hospitalized after boat capsizes off San Diego

-SAN DIEGO (AP) — Three people were killed and more than two dozen others were hospitalized after a wooden boat capsized Sunday during a possible human smuggling operation just off the San Diego coast, authorities said.
+SAN DIEGO (AP) — A packed boat being used in a suspected human smuggling operation capsized Sunday and broke apart in powerful surf along the rocky San Diego coast, killing three people and injuring more than two dozen others, authorities said.

-Local lifeguards, the U.S. Coast Guard and other agencies responded around 10:30 a.m. following reports of an overturned vessel near the peninsula of Point Loma, according to the San Diego Fire-Rescue Department.
+Lifeguards, the U.S. Coast Guard and other agencies responded around 10:30 a.m. following reports of an overturned vessel in the waves near the rugged peninsula of Point Loma, according to the San Diego Fire-Rescue Department.

-Three people died at the scene and 27 people were transported to hospitals with “varying degrees of injuries,” department spokesman Jose Ysea said.
+The original call was for a handful of people overboard but as rescuers arrived in boats and jet skis they quickly realized “it was going to be a bigger situation with more people,” said San Diego Lifeguard Services Lt.
+Rick Romero.

+“There are people in the water, drowning, getting sucked out the rip current there,” he said.

 “In that area of Point Loma it’s very rocky.
-It’s likely the waves just kept pounding the boat, breaking it apart," Ysea said.
+It’s likely the waves just kept pounding the boat, breaking it apart,” he said.

-He said it was possible, but not confirmed, that the group had been packed in a low-slung panga boat, a type of motorized vessel often made of wood used by smugglers to bring people illegally into the U.S. from Mexico.
+There were life preservers on board, but it wasn’t known how many or whether any passengers were wearing them, officials said.

+Among the rescuers was an unnamed Navy sailor who was in the area with his family and jumped in the water to assist someone in an effort described by Romero as a “huge help.”

-Officials believed everyone on board was accounted for, but crews in boats and aircraft continued to search the area for other possible survivors, Ysea said.
+Officials believed everyone on board was accounted for right away, but crews in boats and aircraft continued to search the area for several hours for other possible survivors, Ysea said.

-U.S. Border Patrol didn't immediately respond to inquiries about the capsizing.
-A news conference was scheduled for Sunday afternoon.

-Border Patrol often spots pangas off the San Diego coast, many of them crowded with about 20 passengers.
-Some boats have landed hundreds of miles north of the border.
-Deaths are unusual but not unprecedented.

 Border Patrol on Friday said law enforcement officials would be ramping up operations to disrupt maritime smuggling off the coast of San Diego this weekend.